 Babies with critical CHDs have low oxygen levels and usually require surgery or other procedures in the first year of life.
 Sometimes intervention must be done urgently, within the first days or weeks of a baby's life.
 Some examples of critical CHDs include coarctation of the aorta, transposition of the great arteries, hypoplastic left heart syndrome, and tetralogy of Fallot.

-Pulse oximetry (also called pulse ox) is a simple and painless test that measures how much oxygen is in the blood.
-The test can be used to monitor a baby's oxygen level during a procedure or treatment, and it can also be helpful in determining if a baby's heart and lungs are healthy.
+Pulse oximetry (also called pulse ox) is a simple and painless test that measures the level oxygen is in the blood.

 What happens a baby fails the pulse oximetry screening?